PalmDrive/Ailingual_service/README.md

     The url to the media

 @param (optional) String: lan
-    The language used to transcribe this media
+    The languages used to transcribe this media
     Options:
         zh  -  Only use Chinese for transcription.
 Recommended for pure audio in Chinese. en  -  Only use English for transcription.
-Recommended for pure audio in English. zh,en  -  Use Chinese for transcription first.
-If not recognized, then use English.
-Recommended for audio in most Chinese and little English.
+Recommended for pure audio in English. zh,en  -  Use Chinese and English for transcription.
-        en,zh  -  Use English for transcription first.
-If not recognized, then use Chinese.
-Recommended for audio in most English and little Chinese.
     Default is zh.

 @param (optional) Boolean: upload_oss